NicolasAG/NLP-Assignment01/README.md

 Course website: http://cs.mcgill.ca/~jcheung/teaching/fall-2016/comp599/index.html

-This is the work I did for the assignments and the project of this class.
+This is the work I did for the assignments of this class.
 Each folder has a README file that explains in detail the requirements.